rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 ..
 [22] To prove the *invariance* of the *Bachet* ranking under the *codual transform*, it is sufficient to notice that the contribution to the *Bachet* scores of any pair of actions, outranking each other and situated respectively in positions *p* and *q* in a relation relation table, amounts to  :math:`(3^p + 3^q) - (3^p + 3^q) = 0`.
 Same zero contribution :math:`(-3^p - 3^q) - (-3^p - 3^q) = 0` occurs for any pair positively *not outranking* each other.

 ..
 [23] To prove the *Condorcet consistency* property of the *Bachet* ranking rule, it is sufficient to notice that the contributions of a transitive triplet *'ai' > 'aj' > 'ak'* to the corresponding *Bachet* ranking scores will respect the actual ordering of the triplet with all positional permutations of [..., ai, ..., aj, ...,ak, ...] in a relation table.

+..
+[24] "*Being proposed to assess with a weight balance a quantity weighing an integer number of pounds between 1 and 40 included, how many weights at minimum are needed for being able to do so*".

 .. raw:: latex